Academic Advising Frequently Asked Questions

 Why are your policies more stringent than University policies when it comes to withdrawing, late-adding, etc?

 As a college, we reserve the right to institute stricter policies.
 We look at the larger picture of how late-adding, repeating a class for a third time, and taking more than 19 units (13 units for students on probation) will impact both the College and the student in the long term.
-Because of the withdrawal limit (18 units) and the challenges of graduating in a timely manner, it is important that we carefully scrutinize all petitions before approving or denying them.
+Because of the potential negative impact of some of these requests, it is important that we carefully scrutinize all petitions before approving or denying them.
 We want students to be successful which is why we may request for more supporting documentation if your request does not meet University or College criteria.

 How do I properly submit a petition?

 Please fill out the petition completely with your name, contact number, email, course, schedule number and justification as to why you are petitioning.
 Before you turn in your petition to our office, you must have the following: approval/denial from the instructor, approval/denial from the chair, and your supporting documentation attached if applicable.
 If any of the above are missing, we will contact you via email for more information.

 What do I need to do if I’m on probation?

-I’m undeclared with an interest in Nursing.
+I’m Pre-Nursing.
 Can I talk to someone about my application and the prerequisites?